Privacy Policy

 3. Purpose and legal basis for processing personal data

-We will hold, process and may disclose personal data for the following purposes:
+We will hold, process and may disclose personal data for the following purposes.
+If you do not provide us with the information we need, we may not be able to provide our services.

 • To verify your identity and the information in the application form when new customers open an account (including phoning you).